610265158/face_landmark/README.md

 ![gifs](https://github.com/610265158/Peppa_Pig_Face_Engine/blob/master/figure/sample.gif)

-this gif is from github.com/610265158/Peppa_Pig_Face_Engine, but its the same model : )
+this gif is from github.com/610265158/Peppa_Pig_Face_Engine, but it is the same model : )

 pretrained model: